CZ-NIC/knot-resolver/manager/README.md

 pyenv install 3.9.1
-poetry env use $(pyenv which python) poetry install npm install # or "yarn install"
+poetry env use $(pyenv which python) poetry install npm install
 ```

 With this environment, **everything else should just work**.
 You can run the same checks the CI runs, all commands listed bellow should pass.
+If something fails and you did all the steps above, please [open a new issue](https://gitlab.nic.cz/knot/knot-resolver-manager/-/issues/new).

 ### Minimal development environment